undkonsorten/taskqueue/Documentation/Index.rst

    `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons)
    license

 This extension provides a taskqueue for asynchronous tasks.
-For example sending email or render pdfs

-**TYPO3**

-The content of this document is related to TYPO3 CMS, a GNU/GPL CMS/Framework available from `typo3.org <https://typo3.org/>`_ .

-**Community Documentation**

-This documentation is community documentation for the TYPO3 extension {extension.name}

-It is maintained as part of this third party extension.
+For example sending many emails with or rendering PDFs.
+This task spooling helps to avoid server load peaks and can improve user experience.

 **Extension Manual**

-This documentation is for the TYPO3 extension <extkey>.
+This documentation is for the TYPO3 extension Taskqueue.

 ..
 Note for editors:
 ..   temporarily removed from menu: